List of Western United FC (women) players

 Western United Football Club (A-League Women), an association football club based in Truganina, Melbourne, was founded in 2022 after a successful bid to enter the A-League Women for the 2022–23 season.
 The club's first team has competed in the A-League Women, and all players who have played at least one match are listed below.

-Five players currently holds the record for the greatest number of appearances for Western United (A-League Women).
-Since 2022 they all played 13 times for the club.
-The club's goalscoring record is currently held by Hannah Keane who has scored 10 goals in the A-League Women.
+Alana Cerne currently holds the record for the greatest number of appearances for Western United (A-League Women) who has played 42 times for the club.
+The club's goalscoring record is held by Hannah Keane, who scored 24 goals.